jason-c-daniels/Jcd.BitManipulation/docs/api/Jcd.BitManipulation.SByteExtensions.ReadBits(thissbyte,int,int).md

 The total number of bits to extract.

 #### Returns

 [System.SByte](https://docs.microsoft.com/en-us/dotnet/api/System.SByte 'System.SByte')
-The value stored in the range of bits specified, right shifted by the offset..
+The value stored in the range of bits specified, right shifted by the offset.